gimox/json-routing/README.md

 -  cors            : enable cross origin resource sharing for all routes. (more cors options coming soon..). `Default false`
 -  displayRoute    : display in console loading route info, `default true`.
 -  defaultAction   : the function called in route if not specified.
 It's not so useful, but it's here!.`Default index`
+-  processDir		  : The root base path of the project, default `process.cwd()` set as `__dirname` if you need to start in a subfolder or complex project.

 If you omit routeOptions or some params it use defaults values.